gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [/ContentBlock]
 [ContentBlock]

-# What is the Main method?
+# What is the Main() method?
 Why do we need it?

-Whether you use a web browser or Node.js, they read the JavaScript code and create machine code by interpreting them.
+Whether you use a web browser or Node.js, they read the contents of JavaScript code files and create machine code by interpreting them.

 This style of processing code has one advantage:

-The starting point is clear.
+**The starting point is clear.**

-The compiler can start from the file you used with node command or you linked to your HTML file with script tag.
+JavaScript compiler can start from the file you used with `node` command or you linked to your HTML file with `<script>` tag.

 ![Javascript execution flow](/img/cs4j/javascript-execution-flow.png)